aupsychology/aupsychology.github.io/stats2workbook/06-FreeAssignment2_ggplot.md

 **Step 1**: Go ahead and load the tidyverse package.

-Now we should load the data that was used in Interactive Assignment 4.

-**Step 2**: Go ahead and load that file as the data.frame `face`, just like you did for Interactive Assignment 4.
+**Step 2**: Now we should load the data that was used in Interactive Assignment 4.
+Go ahead and load the file named IA4graph.csv as the data.frame `face`, just like you did for Interactive Assignment 4.

 As a reminder from Interactive Assignment 4, these data are a series of face ratings and were used in several studies looking at how older adult (older than 65 years) and younger adult (18-30) raters perceive older and younger adult faces.
 The variables are as follows: